swiftlang/swift-evolution/proposals/0312-indexed-and-enumerated-zip-collections.md

 #### Don’t add `LazyCollectionProtocol` conformance for `EnumeratedSequence` for the sake of source compatibility.
 We consider it a bug that `enumerated()` currently does not propagate laziness in a lazy chain.

-#### Only conform `Zip2Sequence` and `EnumeratedSequence` to `BidirectionalCollection` when the base collections conform to `RandomAccessCollection`.
-Traversing an `EnumeratedSequence` backwards requires computing the `count` of the collection upfront in order to determine the correct offsets, which is an O(count) operation when the base collection does not conform to `RandomAccessCollection`.
-This is a one-time cost incurred when `c.index(before: c.endIndex)` is called, and does not affect the overall time complexity of an entire backwards traversal.
-Besides, `index(before:)` does not have any performance requirements that need to be adhered to.

-Similarly, `Zip2Sequence` requires finding the index of the longer of the two collections that corresponds to the end index of the shorter collection, when doing a backwards traversal.
-As with `EnumeratedSequence`, this adds a one-time O(n) cost that does not violate any performance requirements.

 #### Keep `EnumeratedSequence` the way it is and add an `enumerated()` overload to `Collection` that returns a `Zip2Sequence<Range<Int>, Self>`.
 This is tempting because `enumerated()` is little more than `zip(0..., self)`, but this would cause an unacceptable amount of source breakage due to the lack of `offset` and `element` tuple labels that `EnumeratedSequence` provides.